ternel/Glit/README.md

 ## Install

-* An automated installer is available.
-So you just need to run it with the following command
+* First, copy the `app/config/parameters.ini.dist` into `app/config/parameters.ini` and edit the values according to your databse configuration

+* With your terminal, go the glit directory and run the following command (to install symfony and vendors) :

+    php bin/vendor install

+* Run the automated installer

     php app/console glit:install